GameMakerDiscord/gml-tools-langserver/README.md

         ```ts
         let serverModule = "ABSOLUTE_FILEPATH_TO_LANGUAGE_SERVER/out/server.js";
         ```
-        where "ABSOLUTE_FILEPATH_TO_LANGUAGE_SERVER" has been replaced with the absolute filepath to the language server retrieved previously.
+        where `ABSOLUTE_FILEPATH_TO_LANGUAGE_SERVER` has been replaced with the absolute filepath to the language server retrieved previously.

 8. Begin the Extension by pressing `F5`.
 To place breakpoints in the Typescript of the language server, once the client is running, launch the "Attach to Server" process from the debug menu, or use the Client/Server option to launch both at once.

 9. Happy coding!
 If any problems occur, please add an issue.
+If you have any suggestions for simplifying this process while keeping the language server and the separate, please submit an issue.
+Thank you!